Is a home sperm test useful?

 - Semen volume

-- Total sperm number
+- Total number of sperm

 - Sperm concentration

-- Movement (motility)
+- Movement of sperm (motility)

-- Shape (morphology)
+- Shape of sperm (morphology)